 Elearning platforms are websites or software applications that provide educational content and resources to users over the internet.
 These platforms often include features like course management, online assessments, and multimedia content to help students learn.
 In addition to the ones mentioned below, there are some popular elearning course providers such as Skillshare, Coursera, Udemy, and Khan Academy which have not been included in this list.

-In Malaysia, elearning platforms can be a useful tool for students and educators to access educational resources and materials from anywhere with an internet connection.
+Elearning platforms and online learning in Malaysia can be a useful tool for students and educators to access educational resources and materials from anywhere with an internet connection.
 They can also provide a flexible and convenient way to learn, allowing students to study at their own pace and on their own schedule.

 How did we come up with this list?